franciscofrade870/Honey-Pot-Assignment/README.md

 --------------------------------------------
 Update:
 When I was redoing the assignment to create all the gifs needed for this, the deployment did not want to work this time.
 When I originally did it, everything was smooth.
-Now nothing doesn't want to work and I am not sure why
+Now nothing doesn't want to work and I am not sure why.
+Also the gifs not the photos would show on Github which was weird.